 This is a rather long post, but there’s plenty to think about for high schoolers – and this still doesn’t cover it all (like those frequent, late-night talks with my teenagers).

 PLEASE note: These are ALL our favorites.
-ALL plus those we plan to use this year.
+ALL we have used with our two that graduated plus those we plan to use this year.

 You might know that my husband and I are owners of The Curriculum Choice homeschool review site.
 So we extend a standing invitation to visit there at any time.
 The group of fellow, veteran homeschoolers there regularly shares reviews of those favorites that they use in their homes and love for their homeschools.
 You’ll notice that many of my reviews link over to The Curriculum Choice.